Nauman asked this question over at YouTube:

 The Trap of the Perfect Life

-Your friend from school is vacationing in the Maldives.
+First it was your friend from school who is vacationing in London.
 Your neighbor’s brother’s friend just bought a brand-new e-tron.
 Your ex-colleague who used to work with you, who quit three months ago to start their own business, is posting about his new business “mashAllah hitting one million rupees in revenue”.

 And here you are and your boring life.